 In addition, Ariadna completed the three levels of Somatic Voicework™training with Jeanette LoVetri and applies the principles of the work in her teaching.

 David Harewood was born and raised in New York City.
 He attended the famous Manhattan high school of Music and Art, where upon he began playing the piano in his senior year at the age of 19.
 After a year at Northwestern University, he spent the summer at the Berklee School of Music followed by the Mannes College of Music and then Queens College to see if playing catch-up in the competitive world of music was possible given his late start to the piano.
 After spending 10 years as a church musician and playing with various jazz and pop artists during that period, the answer to that question was a resounding yes!
 David graduated from the Lamont School of Music at the University of Denver on a full scholarship and was awarded a degree in Jazz Studies.
 He also immersed himself in studying the classical repertoire.
 He studied classical piano with Alice Rybak, jazz piano with Eric Gunnison, and composition with Bill Hill.
 Upon graduation, David traveled to Villard de Lans, France and performed at the jazz festival there with vocalist Heidi Schmidt.
 David also performed in Sopot, Poland with Ralph Alessi, Mark Helias, Tyshawn Sorey and Ravi Coltrane.
-Currently, David is working on receiving his Graduate Degree in Piano Performance and Composition at the Longy School of Music at Bard College.
+David received his Graduate Degree in Piano Performance and Composition at the Longy School of Music at Bard College.

 David has taught piano to all ages since 1999 and is a sought after teacher.